Skip to main content

 FeatureKafkaRabbitMQ

-Use CaseEvent streaming, logsTask queues, RPC
+Use CaseEvent streaming, logs, CDCTask queues, RPC, complex routing

 ThroughputVery high (millions/sec)High (thousands/sec)

-Message RetentionConfigurable (days/weeks)Until consumed
+Message RetentionConfigurable (days/weeks/forever)Until consumed and acknowledged

 OrderingPer partitionPer queue